Open-Attestation/adr/burn_erc721Token.md

 - event emission might be lost in future
 - state is not immediately available to be queried (as both unminted token and burnt tokens had `0x0` address, thus we need to query events)

-#### using 0xknown as burn address (like [0xdead](https://etherscan.io/address/0x000000000000000000000000000000000000dead))
+#### using 0xknown as burn address (like [0x000000000000000000000000000000000000dead](https://etherscan.io/address/0x000000000000000000000000000000000000dead))

-This method instead would see that the token would be burn to `0xdead` address, a known burn address which no one has own the keys for.
+This method instead would see that the token would be burn to `0xdead` address, a known burn address which no one has the keys for.
 Subsequently, in order to track the token, we will need to check the `ownerOf` token from the token registry.

 Pros: